EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //overlay,
-    //overlay,"Set a block on top of blocks in the region" Permissions,"worldedit.region.overlay"
+    Description,"Set a block on top of blocks in the region" Permissions,"worldedit.region.overlay"
     Usage,"//overlay <pattern>"
        <pattern>,"The pattern of blocks to overlay"